ZentaChain/ZentaWallet/README.md

 <!-- CHECKLIST-->

-Important!
+## Important!!!

 Zentawallet will be included in our Zentalk App and later also as a stand alone wallet called Zentawallet!

 [Zentawallet](https://github.com/ZentaChain/Zentalk-Mobile-Android)